 The U.S. and Brazil are two largely populated countries that may be more related than one can ever guess – in an impressive way – at least when it comes to body-health-related markets, reveals Corpometria Obesity Prevention Institute.

-Data from the International Health, Racquet & Sportsclub Association show that Brazil has the second-largest number of gyms and gym members in the world, only behind the USA.
+Data from the International Health, Racquet & Sportsclub Association shows that Brazil has the second-largest number of gyms and gym members in the world, only behind the USA.
 Brazil is also among the countries with the fastest-growing obesity rates, holds the fifth-largest number of obese people and it has the second-largest weight-loss drugs and bariatric surgery markets.

 “A surprising comparison shows that the United States and Brazil share a remarkable and almost identical characteristic: the coexistence of a large prevalence of obesity and a strong culture of fitness, strict healthy eating and a sort of body worship.
 This coexistence seems to be unique to these two countries, while present at a lesser extent in Mexico, Canada, South Africa, Australia and Argentina,” evaluates the endocrinologist Flávio Cadegiani, MD, MSc, Ph.D., at Corpometria Institute, the first obesity prevention center in Latin America.